K-J-Q/Cochannel-Speech-Detector/README.md

 --path: Required.
 The path to the file or folder to predict.
 --model: Optional.
 The type of model to use for prediction (either 'speech' or 'radio').
 Default is 'speech'.

+Ground Truths (.txt) can be added in the same directory, and filename as wav file.

 Cochannel speech detection
 `python predict.py --path /path/to/file/or/folder`